Our Bostons are yet another passion/obsession!

 Bostons are the most amazing dogs ever put on this earth!
 They are not dogs, they are little people.
 Anyone who has ever had one knows exactly what I mean.
 We have been "sort of" breeding them for over 30 years and are totally addicted to the puppies and our girls.
 If you come for a visit, don't wear shorts as you will be thoroughly greeted by our "herd" of Bostons and they love to jump.
 Something I have never been able to train any Boston not to do, so I've given up.
 They believe you are there just to see them, so please remember, this is their home.
 If you don't like dogs, don't come.

 As addicted as we are to having puppies, we don't continually bred our girls and sometimes do not have a litter for several years.
 It has been over 4 years since our last litter.
-When we lost Lil'Miss, both Pip and Squeak were in heat and in a moment of weakness, we bred them both.
-Pip did not settle, but Squeak gave birth to 4 beautiful perfect little girls.
-All are spoken for.
-Our dogs are all AKC registered except Squeak.
-Although she could have been AKC registered, we chose not to do so.
-She had two brothers with tails and one with a full tail and we did not think they should be registered so her puppies will not have papers.
-Those papers are only important if you are showing and has nothing to do with their personalities and value as home pets.
+Our dogs have all been AKC registered through the years.
+When Squeak was born she had two brothers with tails, one with a full tail and we did not think they should be registered so as a result, Squeak and Jelly are not registered, although could have been AKC registered.
+Sometimes I regret not registering them, those papers are only important if you are showing and has nothing to do with their personalities and value as home pets.

 Our puppies are sold with their first shots, wormed and dewclaws removed.
 The puppies are handled from day one and we play with them every day, all day when they are ready.
 Our babies are very well socialized before leaving.
 We start paper training them as soon as they can walk.
 Most have learned to sit and some even shake before leaving to their new lives.
-One will be staying here with us and the others will only be available to homes that will treat them as important as any other family member.
 We do not ship puppies.
 It is to traumatic for them.
 We have shipped goats all over the world and shipped animals are put in cargo where it is a horrifying experience that we will never put our babies through.

 Helen Keller had the pleasure of being loved by one of these amazing dogs whose name was Sir Thomas.